Broulee, New South Wales: Tourist attractions

 From 1972 the island has been managed as the Broulee Island Nature Reserve.

 There is a modern caravan park with on-site vans and cabins available.
 Another camping area (basic) is located at the southern end of the South Beach, adjacent to Moruya Airport and Moruya River (boat ramp).
-There are other accommodation options including a motel, bed and breakfast establishments, and holiday cottages for rent.
+There are other accommodation options including boutique accommodation, bed and breakfast establishments, and holiday cottages for rent.

-Activities in the area include surfing, swimming, wind surfing, fishing (beach, rock, estuary, ocean) walks, bicycling.
+Activities in the area include Mountain Biking surfing, swimming, wind surfing, fishing (beach, rock, estuary, ocean) walks, bicycling.
 Vehicle touring to nearby scenic beaches and headlands is popular.
 There are 4WD opportunities in nearby State Forests and National Parks.
 In recent years, the numbers of visiting whales especially the southern right whale (may rest and stay in the area, sometimes entering into Moruya River) and humpback whales show increase in adjacent waters.
 Bottlenose dolphins, Australian sea lions, and sea turtles can be observed from shores as well.

 Mogo is a nearby village with artists, crafts and food, as well as historic Mogo Goldfields and the Mogo Zoo.
 Broulee is a popular weekend destination for residents of Canberra and the Australian Capital Territory.